metabarcoding/obitools4-doc/content/docs/commands/basics/obiannotate/_index.md

   Deletes attribute named `KEY`.
 When this attribute is missing, the sequence record is skipped and the next one is examined.
   {{< /cmd-option >}}
 - {{< cmd-option name="keep" param="KEY" short="k">}}
-  Keeps only attribute with key `KEY`.
+  Keeps only attribute named `KEY`.
 Several -k options can be combined.
   {{< /cmd-option >}}
 - {{< cmd-option name="rename-tag" param="NEW_NAME=OLD_NAME" short="R">}}
   Changes attribute name `OLD_NAME` to `NEW_NAME`.
 When attribute named `OLD_NAME` is missing, the sequence record is skipped and the next one is examined.